Can I Buy a House with a 600 Credit Score in 2025?

 Your debt-to-income ratio (DTI) is your monthly debt obligations as a percentage of your gross monthly income.

-For example, if you make $3,000 a month before taxes and have $500 worth of monthly debt repayments, your DTI is 17%.
+Example: If you make $3,000 a month before taxes and have $500 worth of monthly debt repayments, your DTI is 17%.
 Debts that count toward your DTI include things like minimum credit card payments, auto loans, student loans, and so on.

 If you meet these other criteria, you should be able to accomplish the dream of homeownership and buy a house with a 600 credit score.
 You just have to choose the right mortgage loan program.

 There are several 600 credit score home loans available to both first-time home buyers and repeat borrowers.
-These options often include government-backed loans, such as FHA and VA loans, which are designed to offer more flexible qualification criteria.
+These options include government-backed loans, such as FHA and VA loans, which are designed to offer more flexible qualification criteria.

 Check your loan options.
 Start here